 With an average growth rate of 23%, it ranks above average in influx of jobs.
 There are to be an estimated 2,400 jobs by 2022.

+Pharmacists have a lot of responsibilities and trust placed in them, which means they come in at number 3 in top ten highest paying jobs in healthcare.
 For the money, Pharmacists have a relatively stressful job because they are responsible for not overdosing patients and getting medication correct.
 Pharmacists main role is to dispense prescription medication and offer expertise in the safe use of drugs.

 At an average of $116,670 a year, Pharmacists making a comfortable living at the 3rd highest paying job, and many own their own businesses, earning much more than those that do not.